Call us for a free quote at 800-937-8398

 Mosquitoes have a couple of sets of wings - one for flying and another set known as halteres that help them control themselves while flying.

 Mosquitoes are actually part of the same family as - the common house fly.
 They are part of the same scientific order as the Diptera, but there are over 3,000 different species of mosquitoes throughout the world.

 Mosquitoes are very weak flyers - This is why if you sit on your front porch and want to avoid mosquito bites you can have a simple fan going.
 The wind from a fan is enough to prevent mosquitoes from approaching.

 Only the female mosquito bites people - Males do not have the necessary mouthparts to pierce skin and feed.
 Female mosquitoes feed on blood to get protein to lay eggs.

 A female mosquito can lay eggs in as little as one cup full of water - Some mosquitoes even lay and hatch eggs in puddles left behind by storms.
 Mosquitoes will not lay their eggs in moving water however, so adding a fountain or something that moves the water to backyard ponds can prevent mosquitoes from laying eggs there.
-However, once their alive, scientists estimate that they live for less than 2 months.
+However, once they are alive, scientists estimate that they live for less than 2 months.

 Mosquitoes are attracted to some people more than others - Mosquitoes find people using their sense of smell and through heat detection.
 They detect the carbon dioxide we exhale, as well as sweat.
 Some people have a more attractive smell to them, which is why you could be sitting somewhere getting bite-after-bite and your friend will have no bites.